-Kayaking the St. Johns river and inter coastal waterways have their challenges and rewards.
+Kayaking the St. Johns river and inter coastal waterways in Jacksonville, FL has its challenges and rewards.

 You should plan your trip, always look at the tides, I use http://www.tides4fishing.com/us/florida-east-coast/little-pottsburg-creek

 If your aware of the coming in or going out of the tide you can understand how to plan and your 3-4 hour trip won’t turn into a 6 hour exhausting fight.
 I like to plan on leaving 2 hours before high tide and go with the tide.
 Then about 2 and a half hours into the trip I turn around.
 There is an an hour of little current, half hour on both sides of the crest.
 So you will actually make better time heading home, because the 4th hour will be the fasted movement of the tidal waters.
 It will also good to understand that the flow is always stronger in the main channel, as you get closer to shore or in the marshes.
 This is good to know if you are fighting the tide, it works to your advantage to go against the tide close to shore.
 On the tides4fishing website they show you the wave length of the tide so you can see when the intense tidal flow will be.
 If your fortunate enough to live on the river its also fun to put the Kayak in at low tide quite a few hours either up or down stream and ride the tide home.
 Just have to get a ride back to your vehicle, or grab some lunch and then ride the tide back.